ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_cookie_consent_kit/README.md

 CONFIGURATION
 -------------
 * Go to the _admin/config/services/webtools_ page to enable/disable and configure the banner.
-* In case you would like to have the "Cookie Consent Kit" for 3rd party videos providers (YouTube, Vimeo and Dailymotion), you also need to enable the cookie videos.
+* In case you would like to have the "Cookie Consent Kit" for 3rd party video providers (YouTube, Vimeo and Dailymotion), you also need to enable the video cookie banner.

 TROUBLESHOOTING
 ----------------
 * For non ec.europa.eu domains, after activating the banner in the administration interface, if the CCK banner does not appear or does not block the third party cookies.<br />
-Please make sure that you setup the policy url.
+Please make sure that you set up the policy url.

 DEVELOPERS
 ----------
-* Non ec.europa.eu domains, should setup a policy url and can add appendix to the bannder.
+* Non ec.europa.eu domains, should set up a policy url and can add an appendix to the banner.
 For more information see the configuration page of the module.

-* By default, the Cookie consent banner are not inserted in the pages related to:
+* By default, the Cookie consent banner is not inserted in the pages related to:
   - The "back-end",
   - The contents management ("Edit draft", "View draft"...),
   - The files management ("file/add", "file/%file/edit"...).<br />